BuckyMcYolo/agent-cal/README.md

-# Booker
+# AgentCal

 An open-source, AI-powered scheduling platform with intelligent phone agents built in.

 ## About

-Booker is an open-source scheduling platform that allows users and teams to schedule events and meetings.
+AgentCal is an open-source scheduling platform that allows users and teams to schedule events and meetings.
 It can be hosted on our platform or self-hosted on your own infrastructure.

 ## Key Features